ermelinda-q/WSAA-coursework/project/README.md

-# README - WSAA Project
+# Concert Flute Database - WSAA Project

 ### Author: E.Qejvani

-## Title: Concert Flute Database
+***

-This is my web application for managing a database of concert flutes.
-Built with Flask (Python), HTML/CSS/JavaScript/AJAX, and MySQL.
-This app allows users to view, add, delete, and manage flute records via a web interface.
+This web application is designed to manage a database of concert flutes.
+Developed using Flask (Python) with a frontend built in HTML, CSS, JavaScript, and AJAX, it provides a user-friendly interface to view, add, delete, and manage flute records efficiently.

----
+***

 ## Features

-- Index file - main file
-- View all flutes stored in the database
-- Add new flutes with detailed information
-- Delete flutes by ID
-- Find flutes by ID
-- Update information (based on flute ID)
 - RESTful API endpoints for backend communication

----
+- Built with Flask (Python)
+- Uses HTML, CSS, JavaScript, and AJAX for the frontend
+- Allows users to view, add, delete, and manage concert flute records via a web interface

+***

 ## Technologies Used